GODS & ACRONS

 AMAGDOR, GOD OF WINDS

-In the beginning, Amagdor discovered that he had powers related to the control of winds that ravaged the seas and the worlds, from Anahkólion to Ernt-nador, even before it was named.
-Alongside Nurhul, the "God of Lightning," Amagdor managed to diminish and regulate the strength of the winds that accompanied thunderstorms and lightning.
-One of the most dedicated gods to the High Council and the purposes of Naumathar, Amagdor began to challenge the power and some singular decisions of Thuror, the God of Gods.
-According to Amagdor, Thuror excluded the High Council from several decisions regarding situations that deserved the knowledge and input of all.
-As the creator of the Second Lineage of Nosferac, Amagdor bestowed upon his lineage the Amagdorum Cape, the Amag Bracelets, and the Amagdor Mask, all crafted by Äirfax as the main artisan.
-From the very beginning, he developed feelings for Hélis, the Goddess of Fate, drawn to her serenity and tranquility.
+In the beginning, Amagdor discovered he possessed powers related to controlling the winds that ravaged the seas and the worlds, from Anahkólion to Ernt-nador, even before it was named.
+Alongside Nurhul, the "God of Lightning," Amagdor managed to diminish and regulate the strength of the winds that accompanied the storms of thunder and lightning.
+As one of the most dedicated gods to the High Council and the purposes of Naumathar, Amagdor began to challenge the power and certain unique decisions of Thuror, the God of Gods.
+To Amagdor, Thuror excluded the High Council from many decisions regarding situations that warranted the knowledge and input of all.
+Creator of the Second Lineage of Nosferac, Amagdor gifted his lineage with the Cloak of Amagdorum, the Bracelets of Amag, and the Mask of Amagdor, all crafted primarily by Äirfax.
+From the outset, he developed feelings for Hélis, the Goddess of Destiny, drawn to the serenity and tranquility that radiated from her.
 Together, they had a daughter named Helaris.

 GERNDAR, GOD OF THE YELLOW STAR